Do you want to make data-driven decisions instead of ones made on gut feelings?

 - Single version of truth.
 An organization may have a number of business systems that track the same information.
 For example, a company may have customer information in CRM, financial and operational systems.
 As usual, each system has its own list of customers.
-With a BI tool, the information from these systems would be consolidated and a business user becomes able to get a full and true list of enterprise customers, without having to check different lists from multiple sources.
+BI tool, can consolidate the information from these systems and a business user becomes able to get a full and true list of enterprise customers, without having to check different lists from multiple sources.
 Thus, you can leverage data from multiple sources and in diverse formats (like spreadsheets, json, xml, xls, etc).

 - Data Persistence.
 Any piece of information is available at any piece of time.
-It means that even if the data is updated or deleted from its initial data storage, you’ll still be able to find it in a data warehouse.
-This is a really important feature required for analysis, as historical data is essential to establish key trends.
+It means that even if you update data or delete it from its initial data storage, you’ll still be able to find it in a data warehouse.
+This is a really important feature that we need for analysis, as historical data is essential to establish key trends.